FronkonGames/Machine-Learning-Game-Ideas/README.md

 python MLGamedevIdeas.py -train
 ```

-This will train the neural network with all the descriptions in the file '_final_data_new.json_' (about 80000), with 20 epochs.
+This will train the neural network with all the descriptions in the file '_final_data_new.json.gz_' (about 80000), with 20 epochs.
 Depending on your hardware this may take quite a while.

 To make the training process less time consuming you can use fewer game descriptions: